 Tip: For a VIP experience, consider purchasing grandstand tickets, which place you in front of the illuminated City & County Building.

-Our favorite spot to view the parade is at 14th & Glenarm, next to the Hyatt Place Downtown Denver.
+Our favorite spot to view the parade is at 14th & Glenarm streets, next to the Hyatt Place Downtown Denver.
 If we get cold we step into the hotel to warm up with hot chocolate for the kids and something grown-up for us (we can also make use of the restrooms).
+It’s also a central, family friendly hotel if you’re coming in from out of town and need a hotel.

 A Christmas market with a German accent, it offers a tent with live music, vendors selling handmade and imported items, and food vendors serving beer, German dumplings, sausages and cookies as well as familiar goodies like hot chocolate.